Marangu Route – Kilimanjaro’s Hut Accommodated Trail

 When is the best time to trek the Marangu Route?

-June to September is the best time to climb Kilimanjaro, as the weather is best.
+June to September is the best time to hike the Marangu route on Kilimanjaro.
 That said, since it is close to the equator it is possible to climb the mountain at any time of the year.
 April and May are the rainy season so most hikers avoid these months.

 How much does the Marangu Route cost?